jnels4/election-analysis/README.md

 ## Summary

 Analysis of the results showed that there were 3 different counties in the election data.
+This data was too large to parse by hand, so we created a script that would add each unique county name to a list of counties.

+    #track and add unique counties to the list of counties
+        if countyName not in countyList:
+            #track counties
+            countyList.append(countyName)
+            #innitialize votes to 0 for any county being added to dictioary
+            countyVotes[countyName]=0

+The counties in the list were:

 - Denver
 - Jefferson
 - Arapahoe